niswitze/ms-identity-python-on-behalf-of/README.md

 - python
 products:
 - azure-active-directory
 description: "This sample demonstrates a Python web application calling a Python web API that then calls the Azure Management API subscriptions endpoint.
-The web application and api are secured using Azure Active Directory."
+The web application and API are secured using Azure Active Directory."
 urlFragment: ms-identity-python-on-behalf-of
 ---